helloomfie/stu-website/README.md

 do whatever you want with this, just give credit to stu the quantum cat

 ## contact
-find stu in either the library system or the slums, depending on which reality plane you're currently in
+find stu in either the library or the hood, depending on which reality plane you're currently in